ptomulik/testmd/rst/README.rst

 Motivation
 ----------

-I wrote this extension for the following specific scenario (however it's far more generic, and covers much broader list of use cases).
+I wrote this extension for the following specific scenario (it's only an example, the tool is far more generic, and covers much broader list of use cases).
 My users send me spam samples (missed spam and false positives) and I have to resubmit it to McAfee.
 According to their article `Best Practices - Submitting spam samples to McAfee`_, the samples should be included as attachments into **new** messages.
-The emails with samples should originate from a customer address (e.g.
-*admin@example.com*) known to McAfee.
+The emails with samples should originate from a customer address (e.g. *admin@example.com*) known to McAfee.

 So, this is basically job for a tool such as **Resubmit** add-on.